deb-intel/LPOTtest/_sources/api-documentation/api-introduction.md.txt

 This API is used to measure model performance and accuracy.

-To learn how to use this API, refer to the [benchmark document](../docs/benchmark.md).
+To learn how to use this API, refer to the [benchmarking document](../docs/benchmark.md).

 ## Default user-facing APIs